Aby Rosen: Personal life

 Rosen has been married twice.
 In 1991, he married Elizabeth Mina Wechsler in a Jewish ceremony at The Pierre in Manhattan.
-Before their separation in 2000 and divorce in 2004, they had two sons, Gabriel (born 1994) and Charles (born 1996).
+Before their separation in 2000 and divorce in 2004, they have two sons.

-In 2005, Rosen married Dr. Samantha Boardman, a psychiatrist and socialite.
-Boardman is the daughter of D. Dixon Boardman, who founded the hedge fund Optima Fund Management, and Pauline Pitt, a banking heiress.
-Boardman graduated from Harvard University and Cornell University medical school.
+In 2005 Rosen married Samantha Boardman, a psychiatrist and socialite.
 She converted to Judaism.
-Together, they have two children, Alexander (born 2006) and Vivian (born 2007).
+They have two children.

 Personal residences

 Rosen resides on the Upper East Side of Manhattan with his wife and their two children.
 The family summers in Southampton, New York, where they have a $21.5 million home.

-In 2011, Rosen bought the A. Conger Goodyear House in Old Westbury, New York on Long Island for $3.4 million.
+In 2011 Rosen bought the A. Conger Goodyear House in Old Westbury, New York on Long Island for $3.4 million.
 The house was designed and built in 1938 by Edward Durell Stone in the International Style for Anson Conger Goodyear, the first president of the Museum of Modern Art.
 Rosen completed a several-year renovation of the property.
 He keeps many of his important pieces of art there, including The Virgin Mother, a 13-ton, 33-foot-high bronze sculpture by Damien Hirst of a pregnant woman with peeled skin and an exposed fetus.

-In 2012, Sheikh Hamad bin Jassim bin Jaber Al Thani, the former prime minister of Qatar, reportedly bought Rosen's 71st Street New York townhouse for $47 million.
-Rosen is also reported to own a $36 million vacation home in Saint Barthélemy.
+Rosen is reported to own a $36 million vacation home in Saint Barthélemy.

-Rosen is known for his annual dinner party at the W South Beach during Art Basel.
-It has drawn a mix of celebrities and business leaders.
+Rosen holds an annual dinner party at the W South Beach during Art Basel, attended by a mix of celebrities and business leaders.